Patrick Berg: International career

+In August 2020, Berg received his first call-up to the Norway national team for UEFA Nations League matches against Austria and Northern Ireland.
+However, he remained an unused substitute in both matches.
+He was called up again in November 2020, but after testing positive for COVID-19 despite being asymptomatic, he was placed in quarantine and was ultimately unable to make his senior international debut during that international break.

-On 24 March 2021, Berg made his international debut for the Norway national team, in a World Cup qualifier against Gibraltar, making him Norway's first ever third-generation international footballer.
+On 24 March 2021, Berg made his international debut for the Norway national team in a World Cup qualifier against Gibraltar, making him Norway's first ever third-generation international footballer.

+On 21 May 2026, Berg was included in the 26-man squad selected by Norway national team manager Ståle Solbakken for the 2026 FIFA World Cup.
+He started the tournament on the bench, but soon became the preferred choice as a defensive midfielder.
+He played 4 out of the team’s 6 games as a starter.

 Personal life

 Berg comes from a football family; his father Ørjan Berg, his grandfather Harald Berg, his uncles Arild and Runar Berg, and his great uncle Knut Berg have all played for Bodø/Glimt.
-Harald, Ørjan and Runar have also played for the national team.
+Harald, Ørjan, and Runar have also played for the national team.
+Following his appearances in the 2026 FIFA World Cup he has been jokingly called "Patrick Jane" due to his resemblance to actor Simon Baker who played Jane in the show The Mentalist.